Sticky space

 2. Plan a Great Elementary School Fundraising Kickoff

 To help to set an energetic tone, make arrangements for a good sound system.
-Have music playing as the students are walking in and again as they walk out.
+Have music playing as the students walk in and again as they walk out.
 A good microphone is also important once the music is turned off and you are ready to start.
 If you are showing a video, turn off the lights.
 Make your video presentation as large as possible by projecting it onto a large screen.
 Cover up your top seller prizes and reveal them towards the end of your assembly.

 Also, make arrangements in advance for any necessary equipment.
-Doing things at the last minute will only make you more stressed and may even cause for things to go wrong during the kickoff.
+Doing things at the last minute will only make you more stressed and may even cause things to go wrong during the kickoff.
 Be sure and test your equipment ahead of time.
 Your students should leave the kickoff eager and ready to start selling.

 3. Keep Promoting Your Elementary School Fundraiser

 Some schools think that once the kickoff is complete, all they have to do is collect money and order forms at the end.
 Maximize your potential earnings by promoting your fundraiser regularly.
-Why not make an impact while you can possibly affect your results?
+Why not make an impact while you can affect your results?
 Here are some things you can do:

 • Incorporate additional incentives into your program.